minhduc304/minhduc304/README.md

 # Hey there 👋

-I'm Jeff, a software engineer based in Canada.
+I'm Jeff, a data engineer based in Canada.

 I mostly work on data engineering and analytics — Python, SQL, dbt, Airflow, and building end-to-end pipelines.